xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

 You might have noticed that we haven't actually delved into the internal architecture of IOS-XR.
 While there are several upcoming documents that will shed light on the deep internal workings of IOS-XR, I thought I'll take a  quick stab at the internals for the uninitiated.

-This is what the internal software architecture and plumbing, replete with the containers, network namespaces and XR interfaces is shown below:
+This is what the internal software architecture and plumbing, replete with the containers, network namespaces and XR interfaces, looks like:

 ![xr-app-hosting-infra](https://xrdocs.github.io/xrdocs-images/assets/images/xr-app-hosting-infra-basic.png)